scalalandio/chimney/docs/docs/cookbook.md

 Examples af various use cases already handled by the Chimney.

-## Using `PartialTransformer`s to their fullest potential

-TODO

-## Reusing flags for several transformations

-TODO

 ## Automatic, Semiautomatic and Inlined derivation

 When you use the standard way of working with Chimney, but `import io.scalaland.chimney.dsl._`